BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

-"NullifyDestoryedLocationDamage": true - if true damage to destroyed locations will be nullified "DestoryedLocationCriticalAllow": true - if false and on hit locations had 0 structure criticals will not be rolled "uiIcons": [ "weapon_up", "weapon_down" ] - some prewarm icons "WeaponPanelBackWidthScale": 1.45,   - you should avoid change this value "OrderButtonWidthScale": 0.5, - obsolete "OrderButtonPaddingScale": 0.3, - obsolete "SidePanelInfoSelfExternal": false, - if true info side panel content about selected unit is controlled by external mod
+"NullifyDestoryedLocationDamage": true - if true damage to destroyed locations will be nullified "DestoryedLocationCriticalAllow": true - if false and on hit locations had 0 structure criticals will not be rolled "uiIcons": [ "weapon_up", "weapon_down" ] - some prewarm icons "WeaponPanelBackWidthScale": 1.45, - !!you should avoid change this value!!
+  "OrderButtonWidthScale": 0.5, - obsolete
+  "OrderButtonPaddingScale": 0.3, - obsolete
+  "SidePanelInfoSelfExternal": false, - if true info side panel content about selected unit is controlled by external mod